nlsandler/c-compiler-implementations/README.md

 * [Sh0g0-1758/scarlet](https://github.com/Sh0g0-1758/scarlet) - C++ (>=20) implementation featuring multiline error recovery and CI-verified builds.
 Completed Part 1 with all extra credits.
 Implementation largely follows the book with deviations in semantic analysis stage.
 Parts 2/3 in active development targeting x86_64 (Linux/macOS).
 Roadmap includes extensive static analysis optimizations and a future machine learning framework.
 Built with CMake and tested across GCC/Clang.

+* [alexkowalenko/axc](https://github.com/alexkowalenko/axc) - Written in verbose C++23.
+Completed up to chapter 9 for the X86_64 architecture.
+Tested on MacOS and FreeBSD.

 ## Cython

 * [romainducrocq/cube](https://github.com/romainducrocq/cube) - An early version of [romainducrocq/wheelcc](https://github.com/romainducrocq/wheelcc) that implements chapters 1 to 13, before switching the compiler implementation to C++.
 It is discontinued and will no longer receive updates.